From scholarships to Rotunda restoration, Greek organizations are giving back and standing out in a big way.

 Jefferson’s University of Virginia was to be a modern, secular, science-centered university taught by scholars of distinction, with the students expected largely to govern themselves.

 The Board of Visitors passed a resolution to take down the Confederate tablets, calling for them to be “preserved as artifacts of the era in which they were erected.”

 News from around the University, including the Bicentennial Launch celebration; a new name for the IRC dorm; faculty updates; and the clear bag policy

 A pilot program for a dramatically different undergraduate curriculum gets favorable early reviews.

-See where UVA ranks among the top colleges and universities in the country, according to US News & World Report, Business Insider, Princeton Review and The Economist.
+See where UVA ranks among the top colleges and universities in the country, according to US News & World Report, Money Magazine, Princeton Review and The Economist.

 President Teresa A. Sullivan reflects on UVA's student-athletes and discusses the future of UVA sports.

 Readers share their thoughts on past issues.

 Editor S. Richard Gard Jr. provides a preview of the magazine's Winter offerings.

 The Alumni Association and University Advancement’s Office of Engagement hosted a panel discussion on how the University is working to strengthen the UVA community in the wake of August 11 & 12.